NamesMark/python-gis-test/README.md

 The task immediately looks like an assignment to color a graph using dfs, but remains to be seen if there's a better solution.
 For each multiline end point, if there exist another multiline, it is of the same color (street),
 - If only one, then it's the same color
-- If more than one, then one of them, specifically, with the smallest angle to the current one.
+- If more than one, then one of them, specifically, the one with the smallest angle to the current one.
+Additionally, if the smallest angle >45°, it's a different color.

 ## Approach